 "Image Files (*.png *.jpg *jpeg *.bmp)".
 This declares the type of files I will accept.
 If you want to accept any file, remove this string completely.
 If you want to make it so the user could switch it to all files themselves, set it to

 "Image Files (*.png *.jpg *jpeg *.bmp);;All Files (*)"; play around with this to get the idea of what is going on, you can add more file extensions and selections if wanted.

 Now we need to attach the button to the definition.
-This can simply be done using the connect method we used previously; make sure to put it at the bottom of the setupUi definition like we did before:
+This can simply be done using the connect method we used previously; make sure to put it at the bottom of the setupUi definition as we did before:

 Run the script and make sure that your button works.
-Initially the label will be clear but each time you select a file it should change to the selected file.
+Initially, the label will be clear but each time you select a file it should change to the selected file.

 Linking the Add to List Button

 We will now need to create another class definition called

 addItem like before.
 In this method, we need to get the value of the lineEdit object and then clear it.
 We can then simply add the value we just got to the listWidget.
 After you have done that, the method should look like this:

 def addItem(self): value = self.lineEdit.text() # Get the value of the lineEdit self.lineEdit.clear() # Clear the text self.listWidget.addItem(value) # Add the value we got to the list